-EQAO is an arm’s length government agency that contributes to the quality and accountability of Ontario’s publicly funded education system for K-12 and post-secondary institutions.
+EQAO is an arm’s length government agency that contributes to the quality and accountability of Ontario’s publicly funded education system for K-12.
 As an evidence-based research-informed organization, EQAO is focused on empowering educators, parents, guardians, stakeholders and the public at large with the insights and information needed to support student learning and improve student outcomes.

 EQAO provides results to each student who writes an assessment.
 Its personalized reports help support individual student learning.
 The agency provides schools and school boards with detailed reports about their students’ achievement, as well as contextual, attitudinal and behavioural information from questionnaires, in an interactive online reporting tool.
 These data are used to improve school programming and classroom instruction.
 EQAO also reports the results of the provincial assessments publicly.
 This helps keep the public education system accountable to taxpayers.

 The agency is dedicated to enhancing the quality and accountability of the education system in Ontario and to work with the education community.
 This will be achieved through student assessments that produce objective, reliable information, through the public release of this information and through the profiling of the value and use of EQAO data across the province.

 - EQAO values giving all students the opportunity to reach their highest possible level of achievement.

 - EQAO values its role as a service to educators, parents and guardians, students, government and the public in support of teaching and learning in the classroom.

 - EQAO values credible evidence that informs professional practice and focuses attention on interventions that improve student success.

 - EQAO values research that informs large‐scale assessment and classroom practice.

 - EQAO values the dedication and expertise of Ontario’s educators and their involvement in all aspects of the assessment processes and the positive difference their efforts make in student outcomes.

 - EQAO values the delivery of its programs and services with equivalent quality in both English and French.